A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Mercier/Germantown | Brown | Extinct Town | 1897-1972 | Germantown, in Mission Township, was a station on the Chicago, Rock Island & Pacific Railroad. |

-Meredith | Cloud | Lost Town | 1871-1910 | Meredith was about 15 miles south of Concordia and eight miles from Delphos, the nearest shipping point.
+Meredith | Cloud | Lost Town | 1871-1910 | Meredith was a small town in Cloud County, about 15 miles south of Concordia and eight miles from Delphos, its nearest banking and shipping point.
+In 1894, it had a general store, a blacksmith, a carpenter and wagonmaker, a barber, a hotel, and a justice of the peace.
 The population in 1910 was 78. |

 Meriden | Jefferson | Current Town | When Newell Colby came to Kansas from Meriden, New Hampshire, he named the town of Meriden in Kaw Township.
 It was on the Atchison, Topeka & Santa Fe Railroad. | |